Hello. Hey. Hi. Howdy. Yo.

 Finally, Russian greetings are easy to incorporate into your everyday vocabulary.
 Since they’re so commonly used, they’re much easier to learn fast and start using immediately than lots of other phrases.
 Russian greetings are helpful when you’re speaking Russian, of course, but you don’t even have to restrict their use to your Russian-language conversations.
 You can also use them with English-speaking friends and family to add a little color to your vocabulary.
 Your friends and family will understand what you mean in no time, and this way you can use your Russian skills more often and spread your love of the Russian language to those around you!

 FluentU makes learning greetings and a variety of other everyday speech even easier.
-FluentU takes real-world videos—like movie trailers, music videos, news and inspiring talks—and turns them into personalized language lessons.
+FluentU takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 Russian Greetings for All Occasions: 18 Ways to Say Hey (and More)